 The Introduction of Faience

-By the mid-seventeenth century, German beer and stoneware beer steins were in high demand.
-The elite members of the German society wanted elaborately decorated steins made of silver, pewter or glass which were made in Bavaria, Koblenz and Koln.
+By the mid-17th century, German beer and stoneware beer steins were in high demand.
+The elite members of the German society wanted elaborately decorated steins made of silver, pewter, or glass which were made in Bavaria, Koblenz and Koln.
 However, there was also great attention paid to the beautiful porcelain Ming mugs of China.
 Although at the time European potters did not know how to produce porcelain, German potters produced a substitute for porcelain, called faience.